 The Sacramento region is the 9th least affordable major metropolitan area in the nation with a vacancy rate below 3%.
 The Needs Assessment estimates an additional 600 to 750 time-limited rental subsidies; 4,100 to 5,000 new permanent supportive housing units, and 1,600 to 2,000 permanent housing units.
 Accessing immediate low-barrier permanent housing opportunities is therefore a regional challenge as the local community continues to seek out new housing developments and creative solutions to maximize current housing stock like shared housing.
-In the face of the affordable housing crisis, the CoC advances access to lowbarrier permanent housing for individuals and families experiencing unsheltered homelessness through its coordinated entry system (CES).
+In the face of the affordable housing crisis, the CoC advances access to low-barrier permanent housing for individuals and families experiencing unsheltered homelessness through its coordinated entry system (CES).
 The goal of the local CES is threefold and includes 1) increasing the efficiency of the local crisis response system; 2) improving fairness in housing and services are allocated, and 3) facilitating rapid access to housing and services.
-People experiencing homelessness engage with CES through five elements; access, assessment, problem-solving, prioritization, and referrals/placements.
+People experiencing homelessness engage with CES through five elements: access, assessment, problem-solving, prioritization, and referrals/placements.

 Access: Individuals and families experiencing homelessness may access the CES through outreach providers, centralized accessible access points like 2-1-1, and trusted and known service providers and community members.
 In order to make access effective, the CoC strives to build the capacity within the community including service providers, outreach teams, 2-1-1, and community partners.
 It provides support to remove participation barriers such as paying for HMIS user fees and providing financial assistance to go through housing problem-solving training.
-It also works closely with providers and community partners to learn their additional needs to ensure that they have the confidence and tools to engage and connect with people experiencing homelessness.
-The CoC is actively engaged in increasing access, including through a partnership with the Black Child Legacy Campaign to increase HMIS participation by providing participation incentives to agencies serving under-resourced BIPOC communities.
+It also works closely with providers and community partners to learn their additional needs to ensure that they have the confidence and tools to engage and connect with people with Severe Service Needs (Special NOFO Section VII.B.4.a);